Adults need bedtimes, too. Seriously.

 It’s Wednesday, the day when we talk marriage!
 I write a marriage post, and then you all can link up your own below!
+And today I want to talk about our bedtime routines.

 I have talked to thousands of couples over the last few years at marriage conferences and at events, and I keep hearing stories about how “we never talk”, or “we never do anything together”, or even, “our sex life is almost non-existent.”
 And when I start probing and asking questions, I often find a very similar story: